 While an examination of the V2 legs’ internal components—circuit boards, power supplies, worm gears, etc.—exposed very few differences between V1 and V2 beyond the addition of the new 6-axis collision detector (see below), the lifting columns are only slightly more stable, stronger and quieter than the last version of theirs that we lab tested a couple of years ago.

-Unfortunately the V2 desk still exhibits some of the same significant shortcomings as its predecessor.
+Unfortunately, the UpLift V2 standing desk still exhibits some of the same significant shortcomings as its predecessor.
 There is still the propensity for the “glides” between the leg segments to wear down and for oil slicks to run down the legs after absolutely minimal use (these streaks show least on silver legs, more visible on black and white).
 Compared to other Jiecang-manufactured lifting columns on some competitors’ desks we still observed very heavy grease packing and the opportunity for dirt to contaminate the gears.
 At this price point we wouldn’t expect it.

 Anti-collision detection went from too-insensitive to overly sensitive